 -

-To Recipients: All the recipients you provided in the recipient field of the publish form
+To Recipients: All the recipients you provided in this recipient field on the publish view.

 -

-CC Recipients: All the owners of the group page and the current publisher will appear by default
+CC Recipients: All the owners of the newsletter and the current publisher of the edition will appear by default.
+You may add additional CC recipients.

 -

-BCC Recipients: All the subscribers of the group page will appear by default
+BCC Recipients: All the subscribers of the group page will be included by default.
+You may add additional BCC recipients and manually remove the subscribers from the edition if desired.

 Recipients can be individual user emails or distribution lists (DLs), just like sending email in Outlook.
 The maximum number of recipients per type depends on your organization’s configured sending limits.
 A distribution list or group is considered a single recipient.